coinbase/rules_ruby/README.md

 ## Rules

-The following diagram attempts to capture the implementation behind `ruby_library` that depends on the result of `bundle install`, and a `ruby_binary` that depends on both:
+The following diagram attempts to capture the implementation behind `ruby_library` that depends on the result of `bundle install`, and a `rb_binary` that depends on both:

 ![Ruby Rules](docs/img/rules_ruby.png)